The Quarry (park): Harley’s Stone

+Hercules Statue

+There is a statue of Hercules, which stands at the foot of the Quarry Walk, where it connects with Victoria Avenue, besides the River Severn.
+It originally stood in the courtyard of Condover Hall until it was removed in 1804 and relocated in Shrewsbury.
+The original statue was lead but because of its value the statue in situ is a replica.
+Wilfred Owen wrote a poem in 1917 describing the statue, while confined in a French Casualty Clearing Station during the First World War.

 Victoria Avenue

 The broad traffic-free avenue that runs along the River Severn is called Victoria Avenue and the largest avenue that runs downhill from the town centre to Victoria Avenue is Gloucester Avenue.
 The latter was known as Central Avenue, but in 1974 Princess Alice, Duchess of Gloucester came to the Shrewsbury Flower Show and the avenue was dedicated to her.

 A special feature of Victoria Avenue are the rows of lime trees on each side.
 These are actually the second generation of trees to be planted.
 Thomas Wright first planted avenues of hybrid limes in the Quarry in 1719.
 They had reached heights of over 40 metres by the early 1950s when they were felled on the orders of Percy Thrower.
 A falling branch had killed a young girl and so the trees were considered unsafe.
 It was felt that the trees had originally been planted too close together.
 The felled trees were found to contain bee and wasp nests, large amounts of mistletoe and much dead wood.
 They were replaced with hybrid limes at much wider spacing which are now reaching maturity.
-The clone that was planted produces a large number of epicomic sprouts which have to be pruned off annually.

-Opposite the School Boathouse is the remains of a wooden post used by a ferry crossing the river.

-In 1900, there were two ferry boats working on the River Severn in the Quarry, with the other operating across the river where Porthill Suspension Bridge has been sited since 1922.
+The clone that was planted produces a large number of epicormic sprouts which have to be pruned off annually.Opposite the School Boathouse is the remains of a wooden post used by a ferry crossing the river.In 1900, there were two ferry boats working on the River Severn in the Quarry, with the other operating across the river where Porthill Suspension Bridge has been sited since 1922.

+Other features and culture

+There are numerous memorial benches and plaques within the Dingle.

+Of special interest is a bust of the gardening broadcaster Percy Thrower, who for many years was also the Parks Superintendent for Shrewsbury.